-By doing whatever we can to avoid them, and we can avoid them by taking our mind to another place and time where things are more pleasant.
+By doing whatever we can to avoid them, we can take our mind to another place and time where things are more pleasant.

 In other words, we avoid living in the present moment.

-Some people resort to doing things that stimulate sensory pleasure, such as eating, alcohol or sex.
-Others will consume substances that dull their mind, and keep them from thinking about unpleasant or stressful situations.
+Some people resort to things that stimulate sensory pleasure, such as food, alcohol, or sex.
+Others will consume substances that dull their mind and keep them from thinking about unpleasant or stressful situations.

 A Wandering Mind

 Generally, a wandering mind is unproductive.
-As noted above, one thought starts an endless chain of thoughts.
-The reason is that one thought reminds us of something else, and this process can go on until we need our mind to perform a specific function, or until we get distracted with something else.
+One thought starts an endless chain of thoughts, and this process can go on until we need our mind to perform a specific function or get distracted with something else.

 Now, there are times when a wandering mind can be productive, such as when creating works of art, or trying to find creative solutions to problems.
 In such cases, we need our mind to explore different possibilities.

 Most of us are not fully aware of how our environment and social norms influence our thinking and behavior.
 People and institutions are constantly competing for our attention.
-The news media draw our attention to the past, and advertising usually to the future.
+The media draws our attention to the past, and advertising usually to the future.

 Many people around us who dwell on the past or future try to draw us to their way of thinking.
 Even the whole concept of the American dream is geared toward the future.
 It tells us that if we acquire things like a good career, family, and house, then we’ll be happy.